Heya beautiful soul!

 So chickpea – if you’re focused on your life right now and dislike how imperfect it is, that’s okay.
 Take your desire to wanting more as a good motivator.
-You can still aim for the stars, actually I encourage you to live BIG and go beyond your own limitations, but keep in mind that if your view about who you are and what you do with your life is tainted by the need to be ‘perfect’, then I’m sorry, but you’re barking up the wrong tree (translation: mistaken or misguided).
-I don’t mean to offend you about this – heck, the only reason why I’m so passionately writing about this is because I’ve only just realised that I will never reach perfection and man oh man, it was a hard pill to swallow.
+You can still aim for the stars, actually, I encourage you to live BIG and go beyond your own limitations, but keep in mind that if your view about who you are and what you do with your life is tainted by the need to be ‘perfect’, then I’m sorry, but you’re barking up the wrong tree (translation: mistaken or misguided).
+I don’t mean to offend you about this – heck, the only reason why I’m so passionately writing about this is that I’ve only just realised that I will never reach perfection, and man oh man, it was a hard pill to swallow.

 Whatever you do with your life.
 Whoever you are.
 Whatever you choose –as long as it brings you bursting joy, then THAT’S PERFECT for you.

-It’s a pointless exercise trying to seek approval from others who’s view of what is perfect is different from your own.
-Society plays a huge role in what is perfect and what is not – apparently me sitting in milk stained pyjamas and disheveled hair isn’t perfect….well, to some.
+It’s a pointless exercise trying to seek approval from others whose view of what is perfect is different from your own.
+Society plays a huge role in what is perfect and what is not – apparently me sitting in milk-stained pyjamas and disheveled hair isn’t perfect….well, to some.
 But to be completely honest with you, I look at my appearance and I’m proud of it.
 This is the appearance of a Mumma doing her best to look after her daughter.
 That’s just me….and that’s perfect….to me.